 The model outlined above was estimated using OLS and the results of this exercise are presented in Table 3 below.
 Despite the fact that the analysis is restricted to 32 annual observations, the model provides a good fit.
-Looking first at statistics for the full equation, the R^2 is 0.82.
+Looking first at statistics for the full equation, the R is 0.82.
 This indicates that 82 per cent of all the variation in Dublin office completions since 1976 is explained by our model.
-This level of explanatory power is encouraging considering that just two independent variables are included in the analysis, and the regression R^2 compares well with those reported in the international literature.23 A Durbin-Watson statistic of 1.37 indicates no correlation in the error terms at 1 per cent.24
+This level of explanatory power is encouraging considering that just two independent variables are included in the analysis, and the regression R compares well with those reported in the international literature.
+A Durbin-Watson statistic of 1.37 indicates no correlation in the error terms at 1 per cent.
+In the international literature terms at 1 per cent.